 Why does NZ business support the TPPA/CPTPPA?

-There are many possible answers to this.
+Although it's entirely baffling to me, there are many possible misguided answers to this.
 The TPPA has been broadly but very inaccurately sold as a "Free Trade Agreement" in participating countries.
 The mainstream media has been entirely uncritical of this label, uniformly referring to the TPPA as an "FTA" and often conflating those opposed to the TPPA with those (are there any!?) who fundamentally oppose Free Trade.
 As a result of this pervasive mis-impression combined with the very pro-business National party who led the NZ government during the past 9 years of negotiations, NZ business interests, who, unable to see the text of the agreement (and, most likely, unqualified to interpret the text, even if it was available) have broadly supported NZ's participation in the agreement.
 This is despite all available analysis showing the agreement would have negligible commercial benefits for most NZ businesses.

 I think NZ businesses are overly unsceptical of the NZ government's assurances.
 Naïvely so.
 They've become complacent as a result of generations of benign government.
 We all saw a horrible and prophetic example of the speed with which a stable government administration can go feral with the change in US government last year.
 Sadly, I suspect many in the NZ business community welcomed that change.
 As a result, they have not learned to be wary of government change.